ghfbsd/RB-P-CAN-485/README.md

 - INT hole -> pin 20 (GP15): interrupt line

-These jumper the CS SPI bus line to the GPIO pin expected by the *canbus* library, and the MC2515 interrupt line to the RPP.
+These jumper the CS SPI bus line to the GPIO pin expected by the *canbus* library, and the MCP2515 interrupt line to the RPP.
-*canbus* is agnostic about interrupt-driven MC2515 use, so the interrupt pin's jumper connection is your choice; 15 is used here (see the `INT_PIN` value in `can_test_intr.py` for its definition).
+*canbus* is agnostic about interrupt-driven MCP2515 use, so the interrupt pin's jumper connection is your choice; 15 is used here (see the `INT_PIN` value in `can_test_intr.py` for its definition).
 Now the board is ready for use with the RPP.

-The SCK, SI and SO lines do _not_ need to be jumpered as long as you tell the RPP where the lines are available.
+The SCK, SI and SO lines do _not_ need to be jumpered as long as you tell the RPP on which pins the lines are available.
 The MicroPython SPI support in the RPP re-uses the previous settings for an SPI connection when a new one is set up, so after an initialization step it is ready for use.